Eightball Records: History

-Eightball was formed 1990 Wayne Hunter and Alex Kaplan in New York City.
+Eightball was formed in 1990 by Wayne Hunter and Alex Kaplan in New York City.
 Originally a vinyl store, it specialized in recording and selling many dance and house music records.
 It later became an official recording label.
 Kaplan hired Kevin Williams and John Creamer as the label's A&Rs, and Serebe Kironde as the General Manager.

 The label became home to a wide range of artists such as Joi Cardwell, Screamin Rachael, Mack Vibe, Lectroluv, Mix Master G-Flexx, Zoel, Napoleon Soul O, and co-owner DJ Smash.
 The label's debut single "Come On Girl" by Napoleon Soul O and C.J.
 Smith was released in 1991.
 Cardwell, who was recruited in 1994, premiered her debut single "Trouble" at the Billboard Dance Music Summit.
 The song became the label's first charting single which peaked at number 11 on the Dance chart.

 In 1998, Jerome Farley became the Director of A&R of Eightball and subsidiary Empire State Records.